- Business Insurance

 Small business owners may be skeptical about joining yet another new form of social media.
 After all, finding the time to properly manage business profiles on Facebook, Twitter and Linkedin is quite hard enough for most of us.

-However social network newcomer Pinterest offers several new marketing opportunities to small businesses and its amazingly rapid growth has created a buzz in the marketing world this month.
+However social network Pinterest offers several marketing opportunities to small businesses and its amazingly rapid growth has created a buzz in the marketing world.

 Pinterest is a mixture between a social networking site and an online scrapbook.
 Users create multiple boards to which they "pin" - or add - items from around the web.
 These pinned items could include photographs, products, infographics and news.